callme-pantera/CSL-Prototype/documentation/README.md

 <br>

 I proceeded with the installation and setup of Proxmox on my Acer laptop but encountered several issues.
 When I attempted to apply the configurations I had made, an error kept occurring despite my various attempts to fix it.
 The root of the problem was that the Proxmox installer had difficulties with the laptop's partition.
-I tried multiple solutions, but unfortunately, none were successful.
+I tried multiple solutions, but unfortunately, none were successful.<br>
 To keep a long story short, the real reason Proxmox had issues with my laptop’s partition was that the eMMC storage was damaged or faulty.
-That said, even if it hadn’t been damaged, it still wouldn’t have worked—because **Proxmox doesn’t support eMMC storage.**
+That said, even if it hadn’t been damaged, it still wouldn’t have worked—because **Proxmox doesn’t support eMMC storage.**<br>

 If you’d like to read through my troubleshooting process, you can find all the documentation in the ***troubleshooting folder*** or [here](/troubleshooting/TS-proxmox-laptop-issue.md).